Shift to Volumetric Billing

 Thanks for the question.

+The 46m3 consumption allowance is per water service connection/water meter.
 The Base Rate and associated consumption allowance is intended to account for the volume of water a household uses on essential activities such as cooking, bathing, and washing laundry.
-It was developed using the following as a guide:
+For North and South Pender Harbour, it was developed using the following as a guide:

 1. The American Water Works Association estimates 1 average person uses 270 litres per day on essential activities (those mentioned above).